molly/manager-README/README.md

 I encourage you to write down some things throughout the week that you want to chat about if you think that will help; it can be hard to think of or bring up things in the moment.
 If you have things you want to talk about but struggle with bringing them up, feel free to send me a vague agenda ahead of time.
 If you don't know what to talk about, say so.
 We can use that as a topic.

 These are some interesting articles I've read about one-on-ones, though I don't necessarily agree with all of the points: [1](https://getlighthouse.com/blog/effective-1-on-1-meetings/), [2](https://medium.com/@mrabkin/the-art-of-the-awkward-1-1-f4e1dcbd1c5c).
 If you have thoughts on either, that might make a good topic to include in a one-on-one.

+### Performance

+I will give you feedback on how you're doing in our one-on-ones.
+If I'm worried about your performance, I will let you know.
+If you worry that I'm worried about your performance, please let me know.

 ## My schedule